ROZSA WEBINAR SERIES

-A monthly webinar series held in the fall of 2021 that discussed relevant and timely issued being faced by the Alberta Arts Community regarding how to reopen and re-engage with stakeholders and rebuilding after the pandemic.
-This monthly webinar series provided a community forum where we heard from guest arts leaders who were tackling these challenges, then opened the floor to create space for questions, conversations, and success sharing.
+This monthly webinar series held in the fall of 2021 discussed relevant and timely issues faced by the Alberta Arts Community regarding how to reopen, re-engage with stakeholders, and rebuild after the pandemic.
+The webinars provided a community forum where we heard from guest arts leaders tackling these challenges, then opened the floor for questions, conversations, and success sharing.

 Presented in partnership with:

 WEBINAR #4 SOURCES OF REVENUE

 This is a discussion around other, less traditional sources of revenue.
 We look at endowments, how they can be set up, and the kind of annual revenue they can generate; online revenue-generating programming that can last beyond the pandemic; and how merchandise might help close the gap left by partial-capacity halls and smaller ticket sales.